panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 You can have as many consumers as you want for a single context.
 The only requirement is that the consumer components have to be wrapped inside the provider component.

-If the context value changes (by changing the `value` prop of the provider `<Context.Provider value={value} />`), then all consumers are immediately notified about that changes and re-rendered.
+If the context value changes (by changing the `value` prop of the provider `<Context.Provider value={value} />`), then all consumers are immediately notified and re-rendered.

-If the consumer isn't wrapped inside the provider, but still tries to access the context value (using `useContext()` or `<Context.Consumer>`), then the value of the context would be the default value `defaultValue` supplied to `createContext(defaultValue)` factory function.
+If the consumer isn't wrapped inside the provider, but still tries to access the context value (using `useContext()` or `<Context.Consumer>`), then the value of the context would be the default value `defaultValue` supplied to `createContext(defaultValue)` factory function that had created the context.

 ## 2. When do you need context?